 Harry sighed and rested his cheek against the cold floorboard, trying unsuccessfully to push those thoughts out of his mind.

-It would certainly put him out of his misery and there would be no more pain…
+It would certainly put him out of his misery.
+There wouldn't be anymore pain…

 But then who would defeat Voldemort?
 Could he leave his friends here with a madman still on the loose if he had the power to put an end to it?